Samuel Wesley (composer, born 1766): Personal life

 To celebrate his conversion, Samuel composed an elaborate Mass, the Missa de Spiritu Sancto, dedicating it to Pope Pius VI.
-According to his obituary, he may subsequently have denied any conversion.
+His conversion was short-lived, as Wesley converted back to Anglicanism a few years later.
+He nonetheless retained a great appreciation for Roman Catholic church music.

 In 1788, Wesley was initiated into Freemasonry in the Lodge of Antiquity, London.
 The Duke of Sussex appointed him Grand Organist of the Premier Grand Lodge of England in 1812, and he continued in office through the process of Masonic unification in 1813, serving as the first Grand Organist of the United Grand Lodge of England.
 He served as Grand Organist for five years, standing down in 1818.

 Wesley died on 11 October 1837, aged 71, and was buried in St Marylebone Parish Church, an Anglican church in London.